-So, you’ve run across a strange, papery or clay-like structure hanging from your eaves or stuck to the side of your house and you want to know who left it there.
-Or maybe you’re just interested in wasp nest identification.
-Either way, we’ll guide you through the different types of nests wasps build, how they make them, how many wasps you can expect to find inside a wasp nest, and where you may find nests.
-We won’t cover how to get rid of them, so if you’re looking for that, check out our article, “How to Remove a Wasp Nest”.
+So, you’ve come across a strange, paper or clay structure hanging from your eaves or stuck to the side of your house.
+You want to know who left it there.
+Or, maybe you’re just interested in identifying wasp nests.
+Either way, we’re here to guide you through the world of wasp nests: the different types, how they are built, where to find them, and how many wasps to expect per nest.
+If you want to how to to get rid of them, check out our article, “How to Remove a Wasp Nest.”

-The most common types of wasp nests you’ll find are made by yellow jackets, hornets, paper wasps, or mud daubers.
-Yellow jackets, hornets, and paper wasps all make a rudimentary type of paper out of chewed up wood mixed with saliva.
-They use this paper to build a nest of multiple, sometimes layered, cells.
+The most common types of wasp nests are made by yellowjackets, hornets, paper wasps, or mud daubers.
+Yellowjackets, hornets, and paper wasps all make a rudimentary type of paper out of chewed-up wood mixed with saliva which they then use to build a nest with multiple cells that are sometimes layered.

-So, where do wasps live?
-Yellow jackets often build enormous colonial nests with many tiers of cells underground (usually in abandoned rodent burrows), in rotten logs, in pipes, or in other hollow structures.
-Some yellow jackets build hanging nests out in the open.
-Yellowjacket nests are surrounded by a thick protective envelope with a single entrance.
-The first cell layer hangs from the envelope interior and each subsequent layer of cells hangs from the one above.
-The baldfaced hornet, which is actually a type of yellow jacket, builds a hanging pear-shaped nest up to two feet long, typically in a tree.
+Yellowjackets often build enormous colonial nests underground with many tiers of cells.
+These are usually in abandoned rodent burrows, rotten logs, pipes, or other hollow structures.
+Some yellowjackets build hanging nests out in the open.
+Yellowjacket nests have a thick protective envelope on the outside of the nest and a single entrance.
+The first cell layer hangs from the inside of the envelope and each subsequent layer of cells hangs from the one above.
 Yellowjacket nests can have nearly 100 tiers of cells.
+The baldfaced hornet, which is actually a type of yellow jacket, typically builds its hanging pear-shaped nest in a tree.
+These can be up to two feet long.

-The European hornet is the only true hornet you’re likely to come across.
-They build a similar type of communal nest, with an envelope protecting tiered cells within.
-Hornet nests are typically built high up (at least 6 feet) in tree cavities or other void spaces.
+The European hornet is the only true hornet that you’ll probably ever come across.
+They build a similar type of communal nest with an envelope that protects the tiered cells within.
+Hornet nests are typically built at least 6 ft.
+(1.8 m) above the ground in cavities of tree cavities or other empty spaces.

-Paper wasp nests don’t have a protective envelope.
-They build open-air cells that hang from a stalk and look like an open umbrella from the side.
-It’s only when you get underneath that you can see the honeycomb-like cell structure.
-Paper wasps build in protected areas, such as under roof overhangs, tree branches, or even within manmade structures like attics, sheds, and garages.
-Their nests typically don’t get bigger than about 4 inches across.
+Unlike yellow jackets and hornets, paper wasp nests don’t have a protective envelope.
+They build open-air cells that hang from a stalk.
+It looks like an open umbrella from the side but from underneath, you can see the honeycomb-like cell structure.
+Paper wasps build their nests in protected areas such as under roof overhangs, tree branches, or even inside attics, sheds, and garages.
+Their nests are typically around 4 in.
+(10 cm) across.

 Mud daubers are different.
 They are solitary wasps, so instead of big colonial nests, they build single-family dwellings.
-They also use different material.
-Instead of wood, they mix their saliva with soil to make a mud nest on the side of a building or in a hole in the ground.
-A mud dauber nest is tubular, round, or rectangular, and typically measures two to three inches across.
-One species of mud dauber doesn’t make nests at all, instead preferring to steal the nests of other mud dauber mothers.
+They also use a different material.
+Instead of wood, they mix their saliva with soil to make mud.
+They then build their nest on the side of a building or in a hole in the ground.
+A mud dauber nest can be tubular, round, or rectangular and typically measures 2-3 in.
+(5-6 cm) across.
+One species of mud dauber prefers to steal the nests of other mud daubers instead of making its own.

-Yellow jackets, hornets, and paper wasps all hang their nests from stalks.
-The stalks and the nests themselves are built by molding their paper material into the shape they want.
-For the stalks, this is a narrow cylinder.
-They then build a thin layer radially out from the stalk and construct the cell walls onto this layer.
-The envelope of yellow jacket and hornet nests is built out of multiple layers of paper to make it strong and protective.
-Yellow jackets can enlarge their underground spaces by wetting the dirt and digging.
+Yellowjackets, hornets, and paper wasps all hang their nests from stalks.
+The wasps mold their paper material into the shape they want to create the stalks and the nests.
+The stalk is a narrow cylinder.
+They then build a thin layer radiating out from the stalk and construct cell walls on this layer.
+To make the envelope for yellowjacket and hornet nests, the wasps use multiple layers of paper to make it strong and protective.
+Yellowjackets can enlarge their underground spaces by wetting the dirt and digging.

 Social wasps have large families.
-Although they start with a single female (the queen or foundress), they quickly grow as her larvae mature into workers.
+Even though they start with a single female (the queen or foundress), they quickly grow as the larvae mature into workers.
 Yellowjacket colonies can have 1,500 to 15,000 individuals.
 Hornets live in populations of between 300 and 1,000 individuals.
-Paper wasps, with their much smaller nests, typically only number between 15 and 2003.
+Paper wasps, with their much smaller nests, typically only number between 15 and 2003 individuals.

 Where to Find Wasp Nests

 It may be difficult to find hornet nests by monitoring insect activity.
-Hornets are different from other wasps in that they often hunt at night, so you may have some trouble following them home.
+Hornets often hunt at night, so you may have some trouble following them home.

-Other cavity nests may be found inside rotten stumps or logs, in the hollows of living trees, inside poles or pipes, in chimneys, in children’s playground equipment, inside outbuildings, playhouses, in attics, or in pet/poultry hutches.
-You’ll find them in pretty much any small, dark space.
-They may even build nests in the wall or ceiling of a home.
+Nests may be found in cavities in rotten stumps, logs, the hollows of trees, poles, pipes, chimneys, children’s playground equipment, outbuildings, playhouses, attics, or in pet or poultry hutches.
+You can find them in pretty much any small, dark space.
+They may even build nests in the walls or the ceilings of houses.

-Those that hang their nests still need shelter, so they may be located on tree branches, in shrubs, under eaves, beneath outdoor furniture, in garages or barns, under porches and decks, under the roofs of porches, decks, and picnic shelters, on an attic ceiling, or just about any sheltered area with a spot from which to hang a nest.
+Those that hang their nests also need shelter.
+These nests are usually on tree branches, in shrubs, under eaves, beneath outdoor furniture, in garages or barns, under porches or decks, under the roofs of porches, decks, and picnic shelters, on attic ceilings, or in just about any sheltered area from which they can hang a nest.

-Mud dauber nests are likely to be found in the same types of sheltered places as hanging nests.
-The only difference is that they’re a pottery-type nest plastered to the wall instead of a paper nest hanging down.
+Mud dauber nests are usually in the same types of sheltered places as hanging nests.
+The only difference is that theirs will be pottery-type nests plastered to the wall instead of a hanging paper nest.